Come visit our booth at Lilac Fest!!

 WHAT IS THE RARE DISEASE NETWORK OF ALBERTA?

-The Rare Disease Network of Alberta (rDNA) is a non-profit corporation that was formed in 2018 to help people understand about rare diseases.
+The Rare Disease Network of Alberta (rDNA) is a non-profit organization founded in 2018 to improve understanding and awareness of rare diseases across Alberta.